Half a century after the founding of the outdoor clothing brand Patagonia, the company is becoming “self-owned” with Earth as its only shareholder

 Steward-ownership is a fundamentally different way of looking at ownership.
 It is a response to shareholder capitalism that, thanks to a single-minded focus on short-term profit maximization, has enormously destructive consequences: from growing inequality to the decline of our planet’s livability.

-Chouinard’s decision to give Patagonia to the Earth and to himself is in line with the way he has led the company.
+Chouinard’s decision to make Patagonia steward-owned and to hand his shares over to the Earth is in line with the way he has led the company.
 Patagonia’s social focus is now also secured for the long term thanks to its transition to steward-ownership.
 While Chouinard’s choice is far from ordinary, it aligns well with the intentions of many more entrepreneurs.
 The latest edition of the Global Entrepreneurship Monitor shows that “making a difference in the world” is a more important driver for entrepreneurs than making a lot of money and getting rich.
 So isn’t it crazy that we still mostly use legal structures that placed shareholder value above all else?

 “Hopefully this influences a new form of capitalism that does not end with a few rich people and a lot of poor people” – Yvon Chouinard